-- Andrew Mr. Dakos has been the President and a Director of SPE since 2009.
-He is also a Member of Dakos.
+- Andrew Dakos.
+Mr. Dakos has been the President and a Director of SPE since 2009.
+He is also a Member of the Adviser.
 Mr. Dakos has over 15 years of investment management experience.
 He is currently a principal of Bulldog Holdings, LLC, which owns several entities serving as general partner of seven private investment partnerships.
-Mr. Dakos is also a director of one other closed-end fund, one business development company and one specialty finance company. - Phillip Mr. Goldstein has been the Chairman of the Board and the Secretary of SPE since Goldstein.
-2009.
+Mr. Dakos is also a director of one business development company and a specialty finance company. - PhillipMr.
+Goldstein has been the Chairman of the Board and the Secretary of SPE since 2009.
 He is also a Member of the Adviser.
 Mr. Goldstein has over 20 years of investment management experience.
 He is currently a principal of Bulldog Holdings, LLC, which owns several entities serving as general partner of seven private investment partnerships.
-Mr. Goldstein is also a director of one other closed-end fund, one business development company and a specialty finance company. - Ben H. Mr. Harris has been a Director of SPE since 2009.
-He has extensive experience in the
+Mr. Goldstein is also a director of one other closed-end fund, two business development companies and a specialty finance company. - Ben H. Harris.
+Mr. Harris has been a Director of SPE since 2009.
+He has extensive experience in the management of private and public entities, highly regulated entities and corporate restructurings.
+In addition to the Funds, Mr. Harris is currently a director of ten private companies.

-- Harris. management of private and public entities, highly regulated entities and corporate restructurings.
-In addition to the Funds, Mr. Harris is currently a director of ten private companies. - Gerald Mr. Hellerman has been a Director of SPE since 2009 and its Chief Compliance Officer since January 2010.
-Mr. Hellerman has more than 40 years of financial experience, including serving as a Financial Analyst and Branch Chief at the U.S. Securities and Exchange Commission and as Chief Financial Analyst at the Antitrust Division of the U.S. Department of Justice for 17 years.
-He has served as a director of a number of public companies, including registered investment companies, and as a financial and corporate consultant during the period from 1993 to 2014. - Marc Lunder Mr. Lunder has been a Director of the Fund since 2015.
+Gerald Mr. Hellerman has been a Director of SPE since 2009 and its Chief Compliance Officer since January 2010.
+Mr. Hellerman has more than 40 years of financial experience, including serving as a

+Financial Analyst and Branch Chief at the U.S. Securities and Exchange Commission and as Chief Financial Analyst at the Antitrust Division of the U.S. Department of Justice for 17 years.
+He has served as a director of a number of public companies, including registered investment companies, and as a financial and corporate consultant during the period from 1993 to 2014.

+- Marc Lunder Mr. Lunder has been a Director of the Fund since 2015.
 He has over 25 years of experience in the financial industry and as a private investor.
 Mr. Lunder is currently a private investor with experience evaluating public companies, private companies and investment funds. - Charles C. Mr. Walden has been a Director of SPE since 2009.
-He has over 40 years of experience in investments, including 35 years experience as a chief investment officer in the life insurance industry.
-He has served on the board of directors of mutual funds for over 15 years, including the investment committees of a healthcare system and a religious diocese.
+He has over 40 years of experience in investments, including 30 years experience as a chief investment officer in the life insurance industry.
+He has served on the board of directors of mutual funds for over 20 years and for over 15 years an investment committee of a healthcare system and a board that oversees endowment assets of a religious diocese.
 Mr. Walden is a Chartered Financial Analyst.